 What’s Chemo Like?

 I played water polo once.
-Every time I got the ball, someone would hold my head under water until I let go.
+Whenever I got the ball, someone held my head underwater until I let go.
 Then I could come up for air.

-That’s what chemo is like: it makes you miserable then gives you a break.
-Then it starts all over again.
+That’s what chemo is like: it makes you miserable and then gives you a break.
+Then, it starts all over again.
 It really gave me an appreciation for what normal feels like.

 You’ll be sick and tired—you can count on it.
-You’ll probably cold too (those warm blankets at chemo are so nice).
+You’ll probably be cold, too (those warm blankets at chemo are so nice).

 Some side effects, like chemo brain and neuropathy, can linger or even become permanent, but most go away over time though.
 Over the course of a year, my chemo brain faded enough for me to pass the Jeopardy contestant test.